stephtowch/SEM-Analysis/README.md

 <sub>*Last updated 2023-11-16.*</sub>

 This GitHub repository contains R code for conducting Structural Equation Modeling (SEM) with a focus on latent variables, specifically tailored for psychologists.
-The analysis includes a two-mediator serial mediation model applied to a study on work addiction.
+The analysis includes a two-mediator serial mediation model that I applied in my research on work addiction.
+As serial mediation studies are rare in Psychology research, I'm uploading my code which may be of use to someone as a starting point which will hopefully give you the basic tools to construct, evaluate and compare **Structural Equation Models (SEM; w/plots), using [`lavaan`](http://lavaan.ugent.be/)**.

 ## Overview